-11 maps of loop trails of FLT System including the following: Abbott Loop (M17), International Loop with Spanish loop (M19), International Loop 2 with Lithuanian and Irish loops (M19), Swedish Loop (M19), Virgil Mt.
+12 maps of loop trails of FLT System including the following: Abbott Loop (M17), International Loop with Spanish loop (M19), International Loop 2 with Lithuanian and Irish loops (M19), Swedish Loop and English Loop (M19), Virgil Mt.
 Area Loops including Virgil Mt.
-Loop, Dabes Diversion/Kuzia Cutoff Loops, and Lithuanian Loop (M19), Cobb's 45 Loop (M4), and Huckleberry Bog Loop (B3).
-Also included are the Queen Catharine Marsh Loop Trail and Montour Falls Historic Loop, and Pinnacle S. P./McCarthy Hill S. F. Loops, with tracks not included in the linear trail maps.
+Loop, Dabes Diversion/Kuzia Cutoff Loops, and Lithuanian Loop (M19), Cobb’s 45 Loop (M4), and Huckleberry Bog Loop (B3).
+Also included are the Queen Catharine Marsh Loop, Montour Falls Historic Loop, and Pinnacle S. P./McCarthy Hill S. F. Loops, with tracks not included in the linear trail maps.

 These loop maps are larger scale than the linear trail maps to show detail of the loop trails and include step-by-step descriptions.
 Loop trails are also shown at smaller scale on the linear trail maps mentioned in parentheses above.

 Consult with this page for notices of trail conditions before you leave for your hike.
 Click on the “Sort by” option to sort the notices by map name or by date.
 Don’t know your map name?
 Go to the index map look for the name (M09 or M9 for example) nearest your hike location.

 When sorted by map name, the notices are listed going from west to east on the main trail, and then north to south on the branch trails (south to north on Conservation and Onondaga trails).
 Click on the map names above the table to jump to the notices for a particular map.
 You can then scroll up and down to view other nearby notices.